reside-ic/orderly-news/README.md

-# wodin-news
+# orderly-news

-This is the source for our wodin changelog, it will be deployed to https://reside-ic.github.io/wodin-news
+This is the source for our orderly changelog, it will be deployed to https://reside-ic.github.io/orderly-news

 ## Install hugo